 Topper Time is a dedicated time for Intervention and Enrichment that is available to ALL students.
-Topper Time runs 3x a week from 10:00-10:30 on 9 week cycles.
+Topper Time runs 3x a week from 10:44-11:10 am on 9 week cycles.
 Students will have the opportunity to suggest Enrichment and Intervention ideas for Topper Time.
 Topper Times will include academic intervention labs for all content areas and silent study halls.
 Other Topper Times will be determined based upon teacher proposals such as Academic help, Intramurals, Videography, Photography, etc. The possibilities are up to students and staff.

-Students will sign up using Google forms.
+Students will sign up using and online sign up form.
 Students will then have their selection placed into Infinite Campus for attendance purposes.
 Students may also be assigned an Intervention based on Teacher, Parent, Administrator or Counselor recommendation.
+The Learning Center will be closed to students during Topper Time.
 Attendance at topper time is mandatory.
 Failure to attend the scheduled enrichment/intervention time could lead to progressive discipline.
 (See Rule #2)